aibaba-ai/aibaba-ai/libs/partners/prompty/README.md

 # langchain-prompty

-This package contains the AI Agents Force integration with Microsoft Prompty.
+This package contains the Aibaba AI integration with Microsoft Prompty.

 ## Installation